The end of the American Civil War—Appomattox Court House—All About Ulysses S. Grant–Part 2

 The Grants did not stay long in the cabin; they moved back to White Haven and here Grant looked after the family land—he did not own the slaves, but he oversaw them.
 His wife, however, owned slaves, given to her by her father.

-By most accounts, Grant was uneasy about employing slaves as forced and unpaid labor.
 When one of his brothers-in-law proposed to travel to the Pacific coast overland to set up a business there, a family slave named George wanted to go with him.
 Grant gave permission.
 George protected his young master on that perilous journey, and then married and lived in California, a free man.

 But the White Haven plantation had been steadily in decline, the money was still not enough, and so Grant joined a Dent relative, Harry Boggs, in a real estate agency in St. Louis.
 That failed.